hashicorp/terraform/.github/CONTRIBUTING.md

 request that can happen on the project.
 These checklists represent everything we need to be able to review and respond quickly.

-## HashiCorp, Offical, and Community Providers
+## HashiCorp, Official, and Community Providers

 We separate providers out into what we call "HashiCorp Providers", "Partner Providers" and "Community Providers".